 - Keep the value of your home improvements: When you own a home of your own, any improvements you make will add to the property’s total value, beefing up your asset as well as beautifying your living space.

-Another way to earn money by purchasing your own home is known as “house hacking,” a real estate investment strategy wherein you leverage rental income on your dwelling in order to live there cost-free.
+Another way to make money by purchasing your own home is known as “house hacking,” a real estate investment strategy wherein you leverage rental income on your dwelling in order to live there cost-free.

 The term was originally coined by entrepreneur and author Brandon Turner, who wrote “The Book on Investing in Real Estate with No (and Low) Money Down” and “The Book on Rental Property Investing.”